-See the video interviews with presenters of these previous topics:
+See the video interviews with presenters and/or slides of the following and other topics at CPC Seminars

 - Gifted and Talented Students in Schools

 - Good Mental Health and Wellbeing

 - Parenthood, Employment and the "Child Penalty"

 - Parental Leave and the return to employment: findings from Growing Up in NZ

 - Understanding NCEA

 - What can parents do to help their children succeed at school?

 - What Does Quality Infant-Toddler Care and Education Look Like?

 - Parenting Primary Children

 - Having it all Combining babies and a career

 - Maternal nutrition a healthy start to life

 - Food allergies and intolerances